Chapter 7: Class Template Instantiation

 $ g++ sample_source.cpp sample_main.cpp -o sample_main -Wall -Wextra -Wpedantic -Werror

 We are discussing various mechanisms of template class instantiation in this chapter.
-Choosing one over the other would depend on the application for which you are defining the template.
-Depending on the usage of the template class, one mechanism may be better suited over the other.
-At this stage, if you make yourself familiar with each of these mechanisms, it would be easier to decide to choose which mechanism to use in what situation.
+Choosing one over the other depends on the application for which you are defining the template.
+Depending on usage, one mechanism may be better suited over the other.
+Making yourself familiar with each of these mechanisms will make it easier to decide which to apply in a given situation.

 Summary

-In this chapter, we dived deep down into the aspect of template class instantiation.
-The chapter begins with some of the familiar concepts of template instantiation, which we learned in Chapter 2, Function Templates while discussing the template function templates.
-As the chapter progressed we gradually moved to the nitty-gritty of template instantiation specific to class templates.
+In this chapter, we dived deep into the aspect of template class instantiation.
+The chapter begins with some familiar concepts of template instantiation that we learned in Chapter 2 while discussing function templates.
+As the chapter progressed, we gradually moved to the nitty-gritty of template instantiation specific to class templates.

-If you have followed the chapter carefully then you should have learned when and how the template class and template class member functions are instantiated.
-You should also have the understanding of implicit and explicit instantiations.
-This chapter also touches upon the fundamental concepts of C+ source file compilation, object file creation, linking, and executable binary file creation for the completeness of the discussion.
+If you have followed the chapter carefully, you should understand when and how the template class and its member functions are instantiated.
+You should also have an understanding of implicit and explicit instantiations.
+This chapter also touches upon the fundamental concepts of C++ source file compilation, object file creation, linking, and executable binary file creation for completeness.

-We also discussed about the creation of multiple instances of the same template class in different translation units due to implicit instantiation.
-You should have noticed that explicit instantiation can help reduce the template class’s compilation time and object size.
-You should also have a fair understanding of what an extern template is and how it helps to reuse previously instantiated template class.
+We also discussed the creation of multiple instances of the same template class in different translation units due to implicit instantiation.
+You should have noticed that explicit instantiation can help reduce compilation time and object file size.
+You should also have a fair understanding of what an extern template is and how it helps reuse a previously instantiated template class.

 In the next chapter, we will learn about the inheritance of a template class and friend of a template class.

-1. No binary code is generated for C++ class if no object has been created of that class in the program.
+- No binary code is generated for a C++ class if no object has been created of that class in the program.
 [True/False]

 Ans: False